Excel Moving Averages (Table of Contents)

 Then it will leave out Jan for the next average calculation and takes only Feb, Mar, and April month data.

-Overall average showed the trend as 184 but moving average showed the trend as 216 based on the latest months data.
+Overall average showed the trend as 184, but the moving average showed the trend as 216 based on the latest months data.

 Types of Moving Averages

-There are different types of moving averages available like exponential, variable, triangular, weighted, and simple moving average.
+Different types of moving averages are available, like exponential, variable, triangular, weighted, and simple moving average.
 The most commonly used technique is the Simple Moving Average.

 Where to Find Moving Average in Excel?